 Do you have a favorite snack?
-If you’re like many kids, nothing makes a sandwich or a picnic complete like a big handful of potato chips.
-If you close your eyes, we bet you can almost taste the crunchy, salty goodness right now!
+For many kids, nothing makes a picnic complete like a big handful of potato chips.
+Close your eyes and try to imagine it.
+We bet you can almost taste the crunchy, salty goodness right now!

-After rice, people eat more potatoes every year than any other food.
-Some people prefer mashed potatoes, while others would rather have French fries.
-For many people, though, nothing beats the flavor of thin potato chips.
+Potatoes are the second most-eaten food on the planet (after rice).
+Some like mashed potatoes, while others would rather have French fries.
+For many people, though, nothing beats crunchy potato chips.
 But just how did these snacks come into existence?

 Would you believe it was an accident?
 It’s true!
-Potato chips were a happy accident that occurred in 1853 in upstate New York.
+Potato chips were accidentally made in 1853.

-In the summer of 1853, George Crum worked as a chef at the elegant Moon Lake Lodge in Saratoga Springs, New York.
+In the summer of 1853, George Crum was a chef.
+He worked at the Moon Lake Lodge in Saratoga Springs, New York.
 One of his specialties was thick-cut French fries that were eaten with a fork.

 One day, a customer complained that Crum’s French fries were too thick.
-Crum made a thinner batch, but the customer still thought they were too thick.
-Frustrated, Crum decided to make another batch so thin that they couldn’t be eaten with a fork.
+Crum made a thinner batch.
+The customer still thought they were too thick.
+Frustrated, Crum made another batch so thin that they couldn’t be eaten with a fork.

-Although he didn’t intend to please the customer with these paper-thin potato crisps, the customer loved them!
-Other customers began to request them and the potato chip was born.
+Crum didn’t mean to please the customer with these paper-thin potato crisps.
+But the customer loved them!
+Others began to ask for them.
+That’s when the potato chip was born.
 Crum added them to the Moon Lake Lodge menu as a new specialty called “Saratoga Chips.”

 Potato chips remained a regional specialty item available only in restaurants for many years.
-Towards the end of the nineteenth century, though, many people began to make potato chips for sale in grocery stores.
+Then, towards the end of the nineteenth century, people started selling in grocery stores.

 The first of these people may have been William Tappendon of Cleveland, Ohio.
-In 1895, he started making potato chips in his kitchen for delivery to local stores.
-He eventually converted an old barn on his property into one of the first potato chip factories.
+In 1895, he started making potato chips in his kitchen.
+Then, he delivered them to local stores.
+He eventually turned an old barn on his property into one of the first potato chip factories.

-Making potato chips was a lot of work, since the potatoes had to be peeled and sliced by hand.
-That all changed in the 1920s, though, with the invention of the mechanical potato peeler.
-With the help of technology, potato chips grew from a local favorite into a nationwide sensation.
+The potatoes had to be peeled and sliced by hand.
+That meant making potato chips was a lot of work.
+That all changed in the 1920s with the invention of the mechanical potato peeler.
+With this technology, potato chips grew from a local favorite into a nationwide sensation.